 In EdApp, courses are delivered through a microlearning approach that breaks down overwhelming information into bite-sized lessons.
 Since microlessons are focused specifically on key information, they are proven to improve knowledge retention and increase the course completion rate among learners.
 This course also adds gamification features that make learning more engaging and improve knowledge retention.

-This Safe Use of Machinery course is designed to arm you and your teams with employee safety for using machinery.
-Every industry has its own unique situations that present hazards and this course covers the most used machinery tools to help minimize risk and fatalities.
+This Safe Use of Machinery course is designed to arm you and your teams with employee safety for using machinery, especially on construction safety.
+But every industry has its own unique situations that present hazards and this course covers the most used machinery tools to help minimize risk and fatalities.

 You will learn about what protective wear you should be wearing, things to do prior to operating machinery, and how to operate different machines.
 EdApp’s short, bite-sized course is filled with interactive elements while remaining highly informative to enhance your learning experience.

 Contributed by Riskfacilitator in EdApp’s editable course library, Managing Risk provides vital information about the risk management process.
 The lesson highlights the power of implementing safety regulations and how to properly integrate these practices into your day-to-day.
 Simply edit, brand, and personalize this course to fit your organization’s needs then deploy it to your teams within minutes.